 We recommend booking convenient and affordable parking in advance through SpotHero, the nation’s leading parking reservation app.

-To reserve your parking spot, visit the Brooklyn SpotHero Parking Page and book a spot with rates up to 50% off drive-up.
+To reserve your parking spot, visit the Brooklyn SpotHero Parking Page and book a spot with rates up to 50% off the drive-up.

-It's the views from the promenade that attract some many visitors and locals alike and is one of the most photographed views in the city.
+It's the views from the promenade that attract many visitors and locals alike and is one of the most photographed views in the city.

 The main view is of Lower Manhattan, including the World Trade Center, 40 Wall Street, and the Brooklyn Bridge.